 The largest of all macaw species, hyacinth macaws, also known as blue macaws, make quite the first impression!
 Because these gorgeous birds are endangered in the wild, they can be very hard to find as pets.
 In addition, they are not the easiest macaws to keep due to their size, food and habitat needs, and noisiness.
-While hyacinth macaws can be great companions for an experienced bird owner, you should consider carefully whether you can afford the cost of buying and caring for this bird.
-In this article, we’ll cover both the one-time and ongoing costs of owning a hyacinth macaw.
+While hyacinth macaws can be great companions for an experienced bird owner, you should consider carefully whether you can afford the cost of buying and caring for this bird (around $123–$524 per month).
+In this article, we’ll cover both the one-time and breakdown the ongoing costs of owning a hyacinth macaw.

 Bringing Home a New Hyacinth Macaw: One-Time Costs